ryan-a-baker/ryanbakerio/_posts/2019-10-07-scaling-rabbitmq-on-k8s.md

   metricsQuery: sum(<<.Series>>{<<.LabelMatchers>>,queue="task_queue"}) by (<<.GroupBy>>)
 ```

-This was built by walking through the [configuration demo](https://needsurl).
-I highly suggest walking through it to get a better understanding of the configuration, but I'll walk through it briefly but I certainly won't do it justice.
+This was built by walking through the [configuration demo](https://github.com/DirectXMan12/k8s-prometheus-adapter/blob/master/docs/config-walkthrough.md).
+I highly suggest walking through it to get a better understanding of the configuration.
+I'll walk through it briefly but I certainly won't do it justice.

 The first part of the query is the "seriesQuery", which basically instructs the adapter which series of the data we are interested in.
 We also limit the namespace and name of the service here.
 Take a look at the query we executed against Prometheus earlier: